br11/kotlin-magics/README.md

 Then a DSL (Domain-specific Language) was designed:.
 1. to make the code to be short, so it's easy to write;
 2. to make data translation to be declaratively specified, so it's easy to understand and maintain,.
-3. to make the implementation to be very abstract, avoiding details that emerges or succumbs constantly.
+3. to make the implementation to be very abstract, avoiding details that permanently need clarification.

 ### Basics
 #### build